cmudig/draco2/docs/facts/encoding.md

 `(encoding,channel)` : The visual channel.
 One of `x`, `y`, `color`, `size`, `shape`, or `text`.
 Same as the [scale channel](scale.md).

 `(encoding,field)` : The field that maps to the visual property of the mark.
+Note that the field should refers to field `name` rather than the field `entity` id.
+Although we specify the name and the id in the same way in the following examples, they can be different.

 `(encoding,aggregate)` : How the data is aggregated.
 One of `count`, `mean`, `median`, `min`, `max`, `stdev`, or `sum`.